 Filter Bar

-The filter bar has controls to:
+The filter bar provides controls to:

 Data explorer with active filters: 'year = 2013' and 'month >= 2.'
 Displays 309,772 rows of data across 19 columns.
-Options visible include 'Add Filter,' 'Hide Filters,' and 'Clear Filters.'
+Options visible include 'Add Filter', 'Hide Filters', 'Clear Filters', 'Clear Column Sorting', and 'Convert to Code'.
 A summary below indicates a large data set.

 Overview of Filter Bar UI